Artificial intelligence & neuroscience

 Artur Chudzik

-With over a decade of software engineering experience, he combines academic research to build intelligent systems that are interpretable, reliable, and clinically useful.
+Alongside academic research, he has more than a decade of experience in software engineering and applied AI, building intelligent systems that are transparent, reliable, and clinically useful.

 Research interests